 7. The Best Easy-Care Hydrangeas: Seaside Serenade Hydrangea Collection

 Seaside Serenade® is a spectacular collection of hydrangeas that are exclusive to Monrovia.
-They differ in bloom type (lacecap and mophead) and color (white, blue, pink, purple, and even ruby red), but they all have several outstanding attributes in common.
+They differ in bloom type (lacecap and mophead) and color (white, blue, pink, purple, and even ruby red).
+However, they all have several outstanding attributes in common.

 Their thick foliage is durable and vibrant, adding to their hardy nature.
 Sturdy stems and long-lasting blooms make these hydrangeas superior cut flowers.
 Like other hydrangeas, the color of some Seaside Serenade Hydrangeas can vary depending on the soil.
 They are also disease-resistant and scorch-resistant on hot summer days.
 You can find the full collection below.
 Which is your favorite?

 A hardy, dependable repeat bloomer with large mophead flowers, dark green leaves, and a neat, mounded, compact form.
 Blooms are blue in acidic soil, and pink in neutral to alkaline soil.
 Up to 4' tall and wide.